devraza/persona/README.md

 ## Persona
-Persona is a modularized Discord self-bot, aimed at those who need fast and customizable services in any Discord context.
+Persona is a modularized Discord userbot, created for those who need fast and customizable services in any Discord context.

 ### Installing
-To build the bot, you will need [install Go](https://go.dev/dl/).
+To build the bot, you will need to [install Go](https://go.dev/dl/).

-In order to properly use the bot, you're gonna have to include the sub-packages (otherwise all you'll have is the core package, which doesn't really do anything).
+In order to properly use the bot, you will need to include the sub-packages (otherwise all you'll have is the core package, which doesn't really do anything).
 We add modularization using [go tags](https://wawand.co/blog/posts/using-build-tags/).
 A list of available tags can be found in [TAGS.md](TAGS.md).

 To build the bot, you need to add the dependencies first: